-Chrissy Teigen Suffers Miscarriage Following Hospitalization - E!
+Chrissy Teigen Suffers Pregnancy Loss Following Hospitalization - E!
 Online

 Then, in early Sept., the star said her doctor informed her she would need to go on bed rest for two weeks.
 She said of her plans, "I'm taking this time to learn how to sew capes and kid clothes so s--t is about to get... astonishingly ugly."

+It was while she was on bed rest that she accidentally revealed they were expecting a boy.

-Two weeks turned into three and she was eventually hospitalized for "excessive bleeding," as she shared on Instagram on Sept.
+Then, two weeks of bed rest turned into three and she was eventually hospitalized for "excessive bleeding," as she shared on Instagram on Sept.
 28. She noted that she was still in good spirits, which made it hard for the star "to come to terms with" the state of her pregnancy.

 "I guess in the simplest of terms, we can say my placenta is really, really weak," Chrissy explained.
 "I feel really good.
 The baby is so healthy, growing stronger than Luna or Miles.
 He moves a lot.
 He moves so much earlier than they ever did."